Currently Closed due to Covid19

-A manatee is a sea mammal that has grayish brown, thick, wrinkled skin much like an elephant.
-It has front flippers shaped like paddles that it uses to gather aquatic plants for food at waters bottom and a flat tail that propels them through the water.
-A manatee is a slow moving creature weighing upwards of 800 or more pounds and they are usually about 9 to 9 1/2 feet long.
+A manatee is a sea mammal with grayish brown, thick, wrinkled skin, much like an elephant.
+It has front flippers shaped like paddles used to gather aquatic plants for food at the water’s bottom and a flat tail that propels them through the water.
+A manatee is a slow-moving creature weighing upwards of 800 or more pounds, and they are usually about 9 to 9 1/2 feet long.

-For hiking enthusiast there is a 1 mile trail loop through natural Florida coastline habitat with a 50 foot observation tower providing an outstanding view across Tampa Bay.
-Bring a picnic lunch and make an afternoon of it, picnic tables are provided at towers base.
+For hiking enthusiasts, there is a 1-mile trail loop through natural Florida coastline habitat with a 50-foot observation tower providing an outstanding view across Tampa Bay.
+Bring a picnic lunch and make an afternoon of it, picnic tables are provided at the base of the tower.

 Open everyday except major holidays.
 Hours are 10 Am – 5PM

 If you want to know more about Florida and Florida’s family attractions, theme parks, and beaches, then please subscribe to our site so we may send future post straight to your email inbox.
 To join the interactive Florida discussion find our Facebook group at: https://www.facebook.com/THEVIEWFROMFLORIDA/groups/

 Some of the links in this article are "affiliate links", a link with a special tracking code.
 This means if you click on an affiliate link and purchase the item, we will receive an affiliate commission.